95.8

 July 2005

 A fresh CHR package that's deliberately on the verge of being under-produced - the brief was to, above all, not get in the way of the music.
-We also needed to hammer home Capital's "Feel Good, Feel London" strapline; this was aided by the use of real vox pops.
-New to imaging voice work, Abbie added a clean sparkle to the sound, while Christian provided some grit.
+We also needed reinforce Capital's "Feel Good, Feel London" strapline; this was aided by the use of real vox pops.
+New to imaging voice work, Abbie added a clean sparkle to the sound, while Christian provided grit and weight.

 noise fusion | email office@noisefusion.com | tel +44 (0)20 7249 5788